CSEM PhD Requirements

 - CSE 386M Functional Analysis in Theoretical Mechanics and

-- CAM 386L Mathematical Methods in Science and Engineering
+- CSE 386L Mathematical Methods in Science and Engineering

 By the end of the seventh long semester, the student must complete two additional courses (6 credit hours) of graduate level course work approved by the Graduate Adviser.
 At least six credit hours of Area A course work must be earned in courses listed or cross-listed with the Mathematics Department.